Home

 Research in Progress

-The Ramayan Effect: Mass Media, Identity, and the Rise of Hindu Nationalism in India
+Ancient Epics in the Television Age: Mass Media, Identity, and the Rise of Hindu Nationalism in India

 with Resuf Ahmed, Akhila Kovvuri, Alessandro Saia and Dean Yang